You might assume instructors are allowed to use copyrighted works for "educational use."

 A good example of how helpful this can be is available in the PubMed database--the National Institutes of Health medical database, and one of the first places NWACC faculty and students may encounter open access research.
 In short, if research is funded by taxpayer dollars via government agency grants--such as the NIH or NSF--these agencies also require that said publications be available for free, as well is in proprietary journals.

 Find more than 35 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full text content from PubMed Central and publisher web sites.
+Limit to “Free Full Text” to find open access articles.
 Some results will be paywalled - contact the library about interlibrary loan.

 One way to avoid copyright confusion and pitfalls is to use content with an open license.
 Open Educational Resources often carry Creative Commons or other type of open license.
 They can be freely used as long as you follow the license conditions.